GCP Reference Architecture

 - Test and experimental deployments, and for projects which do not belong to an organization

-The diagram below illustrates a reference architecture for a deployment of Pivotal Platform on a shared VPC on GCP.
+The diagram below illustrates a reference architecture for a deployment of Ops Manager on a shared VPC on GCP.
 This architecture requires an organization on the VPC that contains a host project and a service project.

 To expose a minimal number of public IP addresses, set up your NAT as shown in the diagram below: